 Visa applications are suspended to all foreign nationals, except Diplomats , United Nations officials and crews of aircraft / ships operating to Myanmar until 28th February 2022.

 Foreigners coming into Myanmar are required to present laboratory evidence of absence of COVID-19 infection issued no more than 72 hours prior to the date of travel before boarding any airline destined for Myanmar.
-They will be subject to quarantine 7 Days for fully vaccinated persons and 10 Days for non/ partially vaccinated persons respectively, on their arrival in Myanmar.
+They will be subject to quarantine 10 Days for fully vaccinated persons and 14 Days for non/ partially vaccinated persons respectively, on their arrival in Myanmar.
 COVID-19 RT-PCR test need to be done on Day 1 and 9 for fully vaccinated persons and on Day 1, 3 and 11 for non/ partially vaccinated persons with own expense during quarantine.
 In case of COVID-19 Positive result, the person would be sent to respective hospitals and cured with own expense.

 Hotels in different places are re-opening according to Covid-19 Safety Procedures.

-Domestic airlines are continuously operating according to Covid-19 safety procedures of Ministry of Health and Sport Myanmar.
-Passengers taking domestic flights require to present negative COVID-19 RDT test result within 36 hours before the flight.
+Domestic airlines are continuously operating according to Covid-19 safety procedures of Ministry of Health Myanmar.
+Passengers taking domestic flights require to present negative COVID-19 RDT test result within 48 hours before the flight upon check-in.

 There are 7,761 active cases 19,310 death, 514,833 recovery of Covid-19 in Myanmar as of 11-February-2022.
 Overall total 541,904 cases.

 Covid-19 Vaccine injection programs had started on 27th January 2021 and commencing continuously according to priority plans.
-Now, the overall country vaccine coverage is getting about 25 % of total population.
+Now, the overall country vaccine coverage is getting about 37.9%of total population.